THE JOURNEY OF AN IDEA: REGENERON GENETICS CENTER

 In March 2014, the RGC received its first 1,000 samples in the biobank, and by October of the same year, the team had sequenced the first 10,000 exomes.
 It was remarkable progress in a very short period of time.
 In fact, the RGC, through collaborations with Geisinger and others, beat its original goal by sequencing 100,000 patients in just two years.

-Also in October 2014, Alan Shuldiner joined as Co-Head of the RGC and Vice President of Translational Genetics, underscoring Regeneron's commitment to bring in top talent to drive scientific exploration.
+Also in October 2014, Alan Shuldiner joined as Vice President of Founder & Special Populations, underscoring Regeneron's commitment to bring in top talent to drive scientific exploration.
 Alan — who coincidentally completed his internal medicine residency at Columbia Presbyterian Hospital alongside Scott — left his position at the University of Maryland and a career in academia to bring his human genetics expertise, especially in Mendelian and Amish founder populations, to advancing genetic discoveries and medicines.

 "I wasn't looking for a job," Alan recalls of his visit to Regeneron earlier in 2014 to give a seminar on his work with the Amish community and the Clinic for Special Children.
 "But once I learned about the RGC progress and plans, I was so excited; my wife can tell you, I didn't sleep for three days!"

-Now nearly three years in, the RGC has already delivered key insights into the biology of human disease that is driving drug discovery.
-In March 2016, The New England Journal of Medicine published a paper showing that inactivating mutations of the angiopoeitin-like 4 (ANGPTL4) gene are associated with a significantly reduced risk of coronary artery disease in humans.
+Now nearly four years in, the RGC is delivering key insights into the biology of human disease that is driving drug discovery.
+In 2016 and 2017, The New England Journal of Medicine published RGC papers showing that inactivating mutations of the angiopoeitin-like 3 and 4 (ANGPTL3 and ANGPTL4) genes are associated with a significantly reduced risk of coronary artery disease in humans.
 The data enable the linking of genetic mutations with real-world health outcomes to make actionable discoveries.

 "WITH THE RGC, REGENERON HAS TURNED THE WHOLE PARADIGM OF DRUG DISCOVERY ON ITS HEAD, WITH HUMAN GENETICS INFORMING THE ENTIRE PIPELINE.
 WHERE ONE USED TO START WITH PRE-CLINICAL MODELS TO IDENTIFY NEW DRUG TARGETS AND THEN ADVANCE PROMISING CANDIDATES TO HUMAN CLINICAL TRIALS, WHICH OFTEN FAIL, WE NOW BEGIN WITH HUMAN GENETICS TO IDENTIFY SUPERIOR TARGETS AND THEN VALIDATE THESE DISCOVERIES IN PRECLINICAL MODELS BEFORE MOVING INTO CLINICAL TRIALS."